staszekj/eltrue-images/README.md

 #### detailed view
 * progressive loading of full image
-* cancel loading of full images (while user fast clicking)
+* cancel loading of full images (while user fast clicking forward/backward buttons)
 * picture details editing (client and server side)

 ### What was NOT implemented but IMHO is worth to implement